Flyers win in the shootout to snap long and frustrating losing streak

 "They know the situation and that's why I appreciate them," Tortorella said.
 "I don't think there's going to ever be a problem in how hard they're going to play.
 But it's hard for them and I'm happy they can enjoy it."

-Bobby Brink led the Flyers' charge Thursday night with three points.
+Bobby Brink led the Flyers' charge with three points.
 The 23-year-old winger had two goals to make up for two penalties.
 Both were game-tying markers.

+"I have been all over Bobby for the first couple of years and I just like the way he has handled it," Tortorella said.
+"He has just taken it on, I think he has accepted the challenge.
+And I'm happy for him because I think he has found an area that I don't think he thought he could play.
+He was a scorer in college, small guy, probably doesn't think he's good enough to check.
+But he has found a way to play hard in those areas and I think that has taken him to another level this year."

 Ryan Poehling gave the Flyers just their second lead of the homestand when he made a nice move in close with just under a minute left in the middle stanza.
 Brink assisted the go-ahead 3-2 goal, but former Flyer Cam Atkinson erased the lead just 3:50 minutes into the third period.